Thin gap approximations for microfluidic device design: Higher order corrections

+Next, we examine the validity of the parabolic–velocity assumption.
+Although a priori estimates for the breakdown of parabolicity can be obtained through linear perturbation analyses of the 3D Navier–Stokes equations in simple geometries, such results remain limited in scope.
+For example, \cite{plouraboue2002kelvin} analyzed Kelvin–Helmholtz instability in a Hele–Shaw cell and showed that the velocity profile of an inhomogeneous fluid may lose its parabolic character at Reynolds numbers as low as $Re \approx 10$.
+Because the fluid in our study is homogeneous, the mechanism responsible for this breakdown does not directly apply, and the relevant Reynolds-number threshold may be different.

+Our interest is instead in an a posteriori assessment tailored to the Reynolds number and geometry of the microfuge.
+We quantify deviations from parabolicity by comparing the magnitudes of the first two terms in a Gegenbauer-polynomial expansion of the 3D velocity field.

-We introduced a modified MWR to derive optimal closure equations, interpreting the Hele–Shaw approximation as the leading term of an orthogonal polynomial expansion for the velocity.
-This framework reproduces a previously derived approximation \cite{martin2002gravitational,li2021depth} through a simpler, more direct dominant-term analysis, while naturally extending to higher-order corrections.
+Specifically, we interpret the Hele–Shaw approximation as the leading term of an orthogonal polynomial expansion for the velocity.
+In this, we go beyond reproducing previously derived approximations (\cite{martin2002gravitational,li2021depth}), generating higher-order corrections on the models for the first time.
+Including the next order terms, the velocity field and pressure are approximated by

+where $\mathbf{f}_H$ and $f_{z}$ are the body force terms in the horizontal direction and the vertical direction, included here for generality.
+In the expansion \eqref{eq:2n order flow expansion}, the horizontal velocity component is taken to be even in $z$, which is the most common situation in microfluidic applications.
+The expression for $\mathbf{u}_{H}$ follows from retaining both $C_{2}^{(-1/2)}(2z)$ and $C_{4}^{(-1/2)}(2z)$, together with appropriate normalization factors.
+Due to the no-slip boundary condition and the continuity equation, both $w$ and $\partial_{z}w$ vanish on the boundary, which determines the gapwise basis function that multiplies $w_{2}$.
+Moreover, $n\geq4$, $C_n^{(-\frac{3}{2})}(2z)=\frac{-3}{2n-3}\left( C_n^{(-\frac{1}{2})}(2z)-C_{n-2}^{(-\frac{1}{2})}(2z) \right)$ and their derivatives vanish at $z=\pm \frac{1}{2}$, making them a suitable choice of gapwise basis functions for expanding $w$.
+Accordingly, the vertical momentum equation should be projected onto $C_n^{(\frac{5}{2})}(2z)$.
+The coefficient of $p_{2}$ is justified by examining the residual of the leading-order approximation \eqref{eq:pressure driven flow residual}.
+When $a = 6/5$, the $z$-dependent factor becomes